Azure/azure-powershell/src/ComputeSchedule/ComputeSchedule.AutoRest/docs/Invoke-AzComputeScheduleSubmitStart.md

 # Invoke-AzComputeScheduleSubmitStart

 ## SYNOPSIS
-virtualMachinesSubmitStart: submitStart for a virtual machine
+VirtualMachinesSubmitStart: Schedule start operation for a batch of virtual machines at datetime in future.

 ## SYNTAX